vhelin/wla-dx/doc/archoverview.rst

 -------

-WLALINK is much simpler and more straight forward than WLA; WLALINK just reads in all the objects and library files, checks that target platforms for the files match, places the sections along with labels into the target memory map, solves pending calculations, calculates checksums, and writes out the final ROM/PRG files. ``wlalink/main.c:main()`` should quite clearly display all the higher level phases in the linking process.
+WLALINK is much simpler and more straight forward than WLA; WLALINK just reads in all the objects and library files, places the sections along with labels into the target memory map, solves pending calculations, calculates checksums, and writes out the final ROM/PRG files.
+``wlalink/main.c:main()`` should quite clearly display all the higher level phases in the linking process.